altamash2107/eks-assignment-2bcloud/README.md

 - Enable centralized logging and monitoring with AWS CloudWatch, Prometheus, and Grafana
 - Add validation and linting steps for Helm charts and Dockerfiles
 - Implement security best practices such as image scanning and least-privilege IAM roles
+- Use Argo CD for GitOps-based continuous delivery and better deployment management